By Kelly Davis

 I also love the wonderful network of friends I have made around the U.S. and the world through improv.
 Most of my travels are improv-related, whether to take classes or go to festivals.
-I’ve gone as far as Dublin to perform in a festival and, this spring, I’m going to play with a group in London.
+I’ve gone as far as Dublin to perform in a festival and, in spring of 2018, I played with a group in London.
 And I have a long list of places yet to visit.
 There are people doing improv all over the world.
 It’s quite amazing!

 Improv has helped to shift my thinking about what constitutes a “normal” life.
 I’ve learned to let go of what I should be doing and have been more open and accepting to what happens when you stop trying too hard.
 It’s the kind of thing we teach in scene work.
 It’s not always easy, but when I really apply it, amazing things happen.

 What advice would you give someone wanting to give improv a try?

 Just do it!
 It will change your life.
 But be very kind to yourself in the process, as it may bring to light any insecurities that you’ve been dealing with.
 The best part is facing them head-on with laughter and support.